 - Neoclassical Punk Zydeco Rockabilly – M.I.A.'s style is a combination of alternative hip-hop, alternative dance, reggae, world, dance hall, electroclash, baile funk, Tamil film music, grime, rave, punk rock, and as of MAYA, industrial.
 She calls her genre of music "other".

-- Redheaded Stepchild - The music video for "Born Free" is about the horrible treatment redheads get, taken to its extremes.
+- Redheaded Stepchild - The music video for "Born Free" uses a genocide against redheads as a metaphor for the crimes against humanity committed in Sri Lanka, in particular against the Tamils.
 It opens with a SWAT team raiding an apartment to capture one redheaded young man and everything goes downward from there.

 - Self-Titled Album: She hasn't made an album with the title M.I.A. but MAYA is an abbreviated version of her real name.